Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/message-port.md

 Tizen applications can communicate with each other using message ports.
 Applications can send and receive messages through message port communication.
 The message data type for communication is a map data which consists of a bundle (key and value pair).

-The main features of the [Tizen.Applications.Messages.MessagePort](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Messages.MessagePort.html) and [Tizen.Applications.Messages.RemotePort](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Messages.RemotePort.html) classes includes the following:
+The main features of the [Tizen.Applications.Messages.MessagePort](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Messages.MessagePort.html) and [Tizen.Applications.Messages.RemotePort](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Messages.RemotePort.html) classes include the following:

 -   Managing a message port